20+ Tips To Get Your Resume Shortlisted For Top Tech Companies

 There might be a lot of reasons why your resume not getting shortlisted for these big tech companies.
 We are going to share some tips and some mistakes that most people do in their resumes.

-First, you need to understand that these companies get lakhs or millions of resumes every day which is scanned by the Application Tracking System (ATS).
-An applicant tracking system (ATS) is an element of human resources software that allows employers to organise a large number of resumes.
+First, you need to understand that these companies get lakhs or millions of resumes every day which are scanned by the Application Tracking System (ATS).
+An applicant tracking system (ATS) is an element of human resources software that allows employers to organize a large number of resumes.
 Recruiters and hiring managers can use keywords to search their applicant tracking systems (ATS) for well-matched candidates.
 You can increase your chances of catching a recruiter’s attention by optimizing your resume keywords and making sure your resume sections are easily identified by the ATS.

 For example “Java Developer“, the ATS considers the keyword Java and it will scan all the resumes that will have this word included and the same goes for the other profile.
 The rest of the resume gets filtered out and after that, these resumes get into the hands of the recruiter for the further process.